bhargavinb12/push_notification_nodeJS/README.md

  1. Create a Firebase Project using the [Firebase Console](https://console.firebase.google.com).
  1. Enable **Google Provider** in the [Auth section](https://console.firebase.google.com/project/_/authentication/providers)
  1. Clone or download this repo
  1. You must have the Firebase CLI installed.
-If you don't have it install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
+If you don't have it, install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
  1. Configure the CLI locally by using `firebase use --add` and select your project in the list.
  1. Install dependencies locally by running: `cd functions; npm install; cd -`
  1. Deploy your project using `firebase deploy`